mrdipeshashah/mrdipeshashah/README.md

 ## Hello, I'm Dipesh Shah

-I am a Marketing Data Consultant, covering marketing tech, marketing data, marketing analytics and marketing measurement.
+I am a Marketing Data Consultant, covering marketing tech + data + analytics + measurement.
 I like to play with data which is very much my left side of my brain and my right side of my brain is my creative side and photography.

+Some of my most recent data projects I have worked:

+Building a view of my DVD collection - https://github.com/mrdipeshashah/Big-Query-DVD-Collection Getting into sports analytics and building a model to work out who is the best test match batsmen movign away from test average to GOAT INDEX - https://github.com/mrdipeshashah/GOAT-INDEX-Modern-Era-Test-Batsmen

 <!--